 - Mattresses will be 6 feet apart and girls will sleep head to toe.

 - Windows will be open if weather permits and fans will be provided for additional ventilation.

 - Meals will be served in the dining hall, campers will have an opportunity to spread out and eat outside at picnic tables and various areas around camp as well.

-- Campers will eat with their pod at tables that are socially-distanced from other pods.
+- Campers will eat with their units at tables that are socially-distanced from other units.

-- Masks will not be required while eating and drinking at their table.
+- Masks will not be required while eating and drinking at their tables.